RECOGNITION OF PRIOR EXPERIENTIAL LEARNING

 - Level 7 Vocational and technical awards, diplomas and certificates

-Perfect for.....anyone looking for a qualification to validate competence beyond degree level.
+Perfect for.....anyone looking for a formal and regulated qualification to validate competence beyond degree level.

 The MAP-IQ level 7 qualification in clinical aesthetics is regulated by OFQUAL, accredited by VTCT and approved by the Joint Council of Cosmetic Practitioners to ensure that the qualification meets best practice education and training standards.

 The RPEL process is a flexible process to meet the needs of busy professionals.
-Completion will depend on you and how quickly you want to submit your work for assessment.
+Completion will depend on you and how quickly you want to submit your work for assessment and or take the exam and OSCE.
 MAP-IQ allows up to 12 months for completion from the initial registration with VTCT.

 MAP-IQ has policies and procedures in place to support learners who may require additional support and reasonable adjustments to progress through the assessment process.
 Please book a call with our Centre Lead, who will happy to support and advise you.